 - 1. Go to a safe location. - 2.
 Preserve all physical evidence of the assault, even if you are unsure whether you want to report the crime.
 Do not shower, bathe, douche, eat, drink, wash your hands or brush your teeth until you have had a medical examination. - 3.
 Get medical help as soon as possible. - 4.
 Call a trusted friend, family member or someone else who can provide emotional support. - 5.
 Call the Department of Public Safety at (213) 740-4321. - 6.
 Call 911 to reach the Los Angeles Police Department (LAPD). - 7.
-Call Relationship and Sexual Violence Prevention and Service (RSVP) at (213) 740-WELL (9355) (24 hours). - 8.
-Santa Monica Rape Treatment Center (310) 319-4000.
+Call Relationship and Sexual Violence Prevention and Service (RSVP) at (213) 740-WELL (9355) (24 hours).
+RSVP provides confidential victim advocacy services 24/7 and crisis intervention.
+RSVP victim advocates are available to accompany students to a SART center, assist with transportation, and other needs.
+Relationship and Sexual Violence Prevention and Services, as the designated Sexual Assault Resource Center, recommends that any person who believes they may have been sexually assaulted consider seeking the assistance of the professionals at a SART(Sexual Assault Response Team) Center.